CocoMarck/PrePoMaxCMFork/README.md

 Start the compilation and execution of the project by pressing the Start button...

 Compiling PrePoMax only creates some of its subfolders and default settings are prepared.
-To fully use a compiled version of PrePoMax, first look at the latest released version of the PrePoMax’s base folder.
-Then copy all folders that are missing in the compiled version from the released version (Models, NetGen, Solver…).
+To fully use a compiled version of PrePoMax, first look at the latest released version of the PrePoMaxï¿½s base folder.
+Then copy all folders that are missing in the compiled version from the released version (Models, NetGen, Solverï¿½).
 Then you have to set the working folder and solvers (CalculiX) executables file name in the Settings->Calculix.
 In order to use the Gmsh mesher a file gmsh-4.12.dll must be copied from the release version lib subfolder to the compiled lib subfolder.

 # Structure

 The PrePoMax is a solution which consists of 11 projects:
+*  3MF: classes for 3MF geometry export
 *  CaeGlobals: global classes for all other projects to use
 *  CaeJob: classes for running the analysis
 *  CaeMesh: classes for FE mesh: nodes, elements, sets, ...
 *  CaeModel: classes for FE model.
 Model contains FE mesh + materials, sections, ...
 *  CaeResults: classes for FE results.
 Results contain FE mesh + field outputs, ...
+*  GmshCaller: a stand alone executable used for running the Gmsh routines
 *  GmshCommon: wrapper for the Gmsh mesher from https://github.com/tsvilans/gmsh_common
-*  GmshCaller: a stand alone executable used for running the Gmsh routines
 *  PrePoMax: classes for user interface
 *  STL: classes for stl geometry import
-*  ThreeMF: classes for 3MF geometry export
 *  UserControls: classes for more complex user controls, as model tree view...
 *  vtkControl: classes for 3D visualization